1. Home

 TA314 Styles / Credits earned: 3

-Exploring key acting styles of our western theatrical tradition including: realism, comedy of manners, wit, absurdism (post realistic) and greek theatre through discussions and presentations, students will gain an in-depth familiarity with social/historical periods and the acting techniques related to individual styles from the Greeks through the Present.
+Exploring key acting styles of our western theatrical tradition including: realism, comedy of manners, wit, absurdism (post realistic) through discussions and presentations, students will gain an in-depth familiarity with social/historical periods and the acting techniques related to individual styles including Chekhov, Wilde, Shaw, Beckett, Pinter, and contemporary naturalistic lyricism in the style of Romulus Linney.
 Students will learn and apply techniques specific to each style related to character mask, movement, given circumstances, and text.

 • Instructor: Michael Mendelson